 The Placement Process Explained

-Applications may be mailed to the DGACA offices or delivered in person Monday through Friday between 9:30 am and 5:00 pm.
-You must call to make an appointment before dropping off documents.
-The DGACA is located in the San Fernando Valley, East of the 405 Freeway on the northwest corner of Ventura Boulevard and Sepulveda Boulevard, in the Sherman Oaks Galleria, at 15301 Ventura Blvd., Bldg.
+STEP 4: Applications may be delivered in person Monday through Friday between 9:30 am and 5:00 pm.
+You must contact us to make an appointment before dropping off documents.
+DGACA is located in the San Fernando Valley, on the northwest corner of Ventura Boulevard and Sepulveda Boulevard, in the Sherman Oaks Galleria, at 15301 Ventura Blvd., Bldg.
 E, Suite 1073, Sherman Oaks, California 91403.
 Building E is the first office building you come to from the tall visitor parking structure.
 Buzz security at the glass doors and let them know you have an appointment.
 No one will be allowed into the building without an appointment.
 Parking validation is not provided.

-Applications are reviewed in the order in which they are received, based on the contract provisions in effect on the date the completed application form and all supporting documents are received by the DGACA.
-The DGACA has the discretion to determine if an application is complete.
+STEP 5: Applications are reviewed in the order in which they are received based on the contract provisions in effect on the date the completed application form and all supporting documents are received by our office.
+DGACA has the discretion to determine if an application is complete.
 Incomplete applications will be turned away.

-If additional information is required to process an application, DGACA will both contact an applicant via phone or email and also notify the applicant in writing and will request that necessary documents be submitted within 90 days from the date the application was received.
-If the required information is not submitted within the 90 day time period, the application will be closed.
+STEP 7: If additional information is required to process an application, DGACA will both contact an applicant via phone or email and also notify the applicant in writing to request that necessary documents be submitted within 90 days from the date the application was received.
+If the required information is not submitted within the 90 day pending period, the application will be closed and returned.
 If an applicant subsequently reapplies, the application will be reviewed based on the contract provisions in effect on the date the subsequent application and supporting documentation is received.

-If the Directors Guild objects to a placement, the Guild will provide information to DGACA regarding its objection.
+STEP 10: If the Directors Guild objects to a placement, the Guild will provide information to DGACA regarding its objection.
 DGACA will give good faith consideration to the Guild's concerns.
-If the Directors Guild has no objections, the applicant is mailed a letter advising him or her of Qualification List placement.
+If the Directors Guild has no objections, the applicant is mailed a final letter advising him or her of Qualification List placement.
 The individual's name will appear on our website as written on the QL application.
 A reminder to claim the submitted paperwork is also sent. *

-It is the applicant's responsibility to retrieve his or her documents immediately after placement.
-If documents are not retrieved within four (4) weeks, they are destroyed.
+*It is the applicant's responsibility to retrieve his or her documents immediately after placement.
+If documents are not retrieved within four (4) weeks, they are shredded and recycled.